evgenyneu/image_compressor_python/README.md

 #### Example

-This example uses the images of my cat Marmite from images/for_compression directory:
+This example uses the images from `images/for_compression` directory:

 ```
 $ python src/process_samples.py images/for_compression images/compressed/